By Lauren Green

 She spins around.
 “What do you think?”

 Rick lets out a long, slow whistle of approval.

 Leslie scans Michael’s face.
 “It’ll be better with makeup,” she says.

-Michael swallows down the lump in his throat.
-He levels his eyes on Leslie.
-She suddenly feels very large to him, and far away, like a city glimpsed through an airplane window.
-“You look…ravishing,” he says.
+The walls of his throat swell.
+He fights to level his eyes on hers.
+She suddenly feels both very large to him and very far away, like a city glimpsed through an airplane window.
+“You look ravishing,” he says.

-He has the desire to say something more, but every word that comes to mind seems trite.
+He has the desire to offer something more, but every word that comes to mind seems trite.
 They stand in silence until, at last, Rick clears his throat.

 “It’s late,” he says.
 “I’m gonna turn in.”

 Leslie nods.
 “I’ve set you up in the guest room, just up the stairs, first door on the left.”